dgkanatsios/CKAD-exercises/g.state.md

 </details>

-### Create a PersistentVolume of 20GB, called 'myvolume' accessMode 'ReadWriteOnce' and 'ReadWriteMany', storageClassName 'normal' on hostPath '/etc/foo'.
+### Create a PersistentVolume of 20GB, called 'myvolume'.
+Make it have accessMode of 'ReadWriteOnce' and 'ReadWriteMany', storageClassName 'normal', mounted on hostPath '/etc/foo'.
 Save it on pv.yaml, add it to the cluster.
-Show the PersistentVolumes residing on the cluster
+Show the PersistentVolumes that exist on the cluster

 <details><summary>show</summary>
 <p>